SaydChada/social_network/README.md

 - clone this repository with git or download it
 - open a terminal and change directory to root of project
 - then in terminal "npm install"
-- again in terminal run this command "npm run"
+- again in terminal run this command "npm start"
 - now you can access the project, enjoy.

 # Configuration